Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: System Model

 which occupies twice the bandwidth of $Z''(t)$.
-The signal $Y'(t)$ is corrupted by noise $N_2'(t)$ from the electrical receiver components, e.g., the thermal noise of the PD transimpedance amplifier and the ADC. $N_2'(t)$ is modeled as a real Gaussian process with a two-sided PSD $\nu_2$ Watts per Hertz.
-Other noise, such as signal-dependent PD shot noise~\cite[Sec.~4.4.1]{AgrawalThirdEdFiberOptics}, may be modeled via $N'_1(t)$.
+The signal $Y'(t)$ is corrupted by additive white Gaussian noise (AWGN) $N_2'(t)$ from the electrical receiver components, e.g., the thermal noise of the PD transimpedance amplifier and the analog-to-digital converter (ADC). $N_2'(t)$ is modeled as a real Gaussian process with a two-sided PSD $\nu_2$ Watts per Hertz.
+Other noise, such as signal-dependent PD shot noise \cite[Sec.~4.4.1]{AgrawalThirdEdFiberOptics}, can be modeled via $N'_1(t)$.
 Expanding \eqref{eq:squaring_time_cont}, we have